1st of June 2016 The Lab, Theatre Royal Plymouth as part of Plymouth Fringe (in development)

 The multi-award winning Brite Theater present their brand new show '(Can This Be) Home'

-Music and sound design by Tom Oakes
+Music and sound design written and performed by Tom Oakes

 Read an interview with Kolbrun about the piece here.